Printable CalcKit report

 Comfort score

 Blends take-home cashflow pressure, loan-to-take-home pressure, and safe price gap.
 This is a conservative guide for what may feel more comfortable under the entered assumptions.
-It is marked action based on the entered assumptions.
+It is marked healthy based on the entered assumptions.

 CK